mschabmayr/DevLog/README.md

 ## How to use it
-- include a logging line in PL/SQL and execute it
+- include a logging line in PL/SQL code, like a script or a compiled package function/procedure, and execute it

 ```
 begin